 We take the safety and security of our visitors very seriously.
-Security will be present throughout the site at the Royal Pavilion.
+Security will be present throughout the Royal Pavilion.

 Security staff may conduct bag and manual searches upon entry.
-It is a condition of entry that the ticket holder consents to being searched.
+It is a condition of entry that visitors consent to being searched.

 If you’re visiting the Royal Pavilion we want you to have a great time, so please take note of the things we are doing to help everybody have a safe and enjoyable experience.